AdobeDocs/audience-manager.en/help/using/migrate-to-web-sdk/appmeasurement-to-web-sdk.md

 Whether you are using Tags with the [!DNL AppMeasurement] extension, the [!DNL AppMeasurement] library in another tag management system, or placing [!DNL AppMeasurement] directly on the page, the steps for migrating Audience Manager to the Web SDK are the same.
 Since the Audience Manager migration depends on the Analytics migration, the steps to migrate from [!DNL AppMeasurement] to Web SDK are determined during the Analytics migration.

 That information is covered in the Analytics documentation for [Tags](https://experienceleague.adobe.com/en/docs/analytics/implementation/aep-edge/web-sdk/analytics-extension-to-web-sdk) or [JavaScript](https://experienceleague.adobe.com/en/docs/analytics/implementation/aep-edge/web-sdk/appmeasurement-to-web-sdk)-based implementations.

+## XDM and the `data.__adobe.` nodes {#xdm-data-nodes}

+One of the main functions of the [Web SDK](https://experienceleague.adobe.com/en/docs/experience-platform/web-sdk/home) is to send data to [Real-Time Customer Data Platform (RTCDP)](https://experienceleague.adobe.com/en/docs/experience-platform/rtcdp/home).
+To achieve this and still collect data for other Experience Cloud Solutions without a full re-implementation, solution-specific data is compartmentalized within the data collection server call.
+This call uses a standardized JSON schema called the [Experience Data Model (XDM)](https://experienceleague.adobe.com/en/docs/experience-platform/xdm/home)

+Solution-agnostic elements, such as information about the browser and device, are sent to the Edge Network in a predetermined XDM structure.
+The Edge Network transforms this data to solution-specific formats.
+However, data that is specific to Target, Analytics, and Audience Manager is stored in a dedicated `data.__adobe` node within the XDM payload.

+For example:

+* The Analytics variable `s.eVar1` is represented in the XDM payload as `data.__adobe.analytics.evar1`.
+* A Target parameter related to customer loyalty status is stored as `data.__adobe.target.loyaltyStatus`.

+Data in the `__adobe` node is sent to the respective solutions (like Analytics and Audience Manager) without being sent to Experience Platform, even if the Experience Platform service is enabled on the datastream.
+This means you can keep your current configurations for Analytics and Audience Manager while having the flexibility to map any necessary data elements to XDM schema elements for real-time use cases in Experience Platform using [Data Prep for Data Collection](https://experienceleague.adobe.com/en/docs/experience-platform/datastreams/data-prep).

+For example, the Analytics `s.products` string, which is used to report cart contents during checkout, can still be sent to Analytics and Audience Manager in its original format.
+At the same time, you can use the elements of this string to create more intuitive XDM cart schemas for Experience Platform use cases.

+Since most Audience Manager implementations rely on Analytics data forwarded to Audience Manager, many of your Audience Manager trait expressions are likely based on Analytics variables (`c_evar#`, `c_prop#`, and `c_events`).
+To avoid rebuilding trait expressions using XDM formats during migration, the Edge Network is configured by default to transform any Analytics variables found in the `data.__adobe.analytics` node into Audience Manager signals.
+This process is similar to the server-side forwarding workflow.

+The Edge Network can perform this transformation because a single data collection call from the page is sent to a single datastream that feeds multiple Adobe solutions.
+Therefore, most migrations from [!DNL AppMeasurement] to Web SDK for both Analytics and Audience Manager will primarily use the `data.__adobe.analytics` node.

+The Edge Network transforms device and browser data from the XDM payload and packet headers into Audience Manager signals.
+This allows you to continue using `h_` and `d_` platform keys in Audience Manager trait expressions.

+## The `data.__adobe.audiencemanager` node {#data-note}

+The `data.__adobe.audiencemanager` node is used for Audience Manager implementations that do not rely on Analytics.
+It stores custom Audience Manager key/value pairs that were previously sent via the [DIL library](../dil/dil-overview.md) library, as described in the [tag extension migration guide](dil-extension-to-web-sdk.md).

+While the `data.__adobe.audiencemanager` node is not needed for the migration outlined in this guide, the new data flow explained here allows data to be sent to Audience Manager without being recorded in Analytics.

+If you need to send a custom key/value pair to Audience Manager without including it in Analytics, you can use the `data.__adobe.audiencemanager` node.
+Any data set in this node will be appended to the Audience Manager-transformed Analytics data in the data collection server call.

 ## Advantages and disadvantages of this implementation path